rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 ### 2025-11-11
 - Debugging code (now running)
 - Setting up [kumu display settings](../../../code/kumu-settings/kumu-display-settings-internal)
-- Map shows lots of affiliations missing - fulled in where I can
+- Map shows lots of affiliations missing - filled in where I can
 - Thinking about how we manage the award/grant data, I had previously grouped recipients and applicants together as "participants".
 This was a mistake, as they show different things.
 - Now I've created an initiative item per year, and lookups in the people list for "funding-recipient" and "funding-applicant".
 - Aim is to put all financial incentives together in these lookups